vincenzomazzeo/swagger-codegen-maven-plugin/README.md

 - Model classes generation
 - API interfaces generation
-- Inheritance of the Model classes from external Model classes It is possible for a Model class to extend an external class specifying the alias of the super class in the extension `x-superClass`:
+- Inheritance of the Model classes from external Model classes.

+  It is possible for a Model class to extend an external class specifying the alias of the super class in the extension `x-superClass`:
   ```
     TestModel:
-      **x-superClass:
+      x-superClass:
-        - AbstractModel**
+        - AbstractModel
       type: object
       properties: [...]
   ```
-- Usage of external Model classes as fields of the internal Model and as parameters/body of the API's It is possible for a Model class to have one or more external classes as field type by specifying the type of the field as `string` and the alias of the external type in the extension `x-type`:
+- Usage of external Model classes as fields of the internal Model and as parameters/body of the API's.

+  It is possible for a Model class to have one or more external classes as field type by specifying the type of the field as `string` and the alias of the external type in the extension `x-type`:
   ```
     TestModel: